BalaDhinesh/Accelerating_Standard_and_Modified_AES128/README.md

 | Modified V1 |64.1953125%|
 |Modified V2 | 63.9921875%|

-From the above we can infer that the Modified AES V1 has significant improvement in the Avalanche effect, while the Modified AES V2 has a marginal improvement in the Avalnche effect.
+From the above we can infer that the Modified AES V1 has significant improvement in the Avalanche effect, while the Modified AES V2 has a marginal improvement in the Avalanche effect.

 ## Experimenting Open-Source Silicon Compilers
 With the advent of open-source technologies for Chip development, there were several RTL designs, EDA Tools which were open-sourced.
 The missing piece in a complete Open source chip development was filled by the SKY130 PDK from Skywater Technologies and Google.